Power Supplies for MIG Welders – Gas Metal Arc Welding Power Sources – CV or Constant Voltage Weld Machines

-The machine on the right is a Miller XMT multi process welding power supply.
+The machine on the below is a Miller XMT multi-process welding power supply.

 Multi process all in one welders are light duty and good for farms, small shops and homes.
 They can do different types of welding as long as it is not for an extended period of time (not suitable for a factory floor).
 They are a great choice for students, schools and in some cases shipyards.
 These types of machines are getting much better every year with the use of computers to regulate amperage and voltage on the welders.
 These welders include the wire feed system and power supply in the same case.
 To change processes you simply switch settings and add whatever equipment that you need.
 In the case of Stick or TIG welding you would simply add a stinger or TIG torch.

 Multi-Process Welding Power Supplies range from just a welding power supply to a pipe line welder’s lifeline.
 These power sources are just that, power sources.
 They supply the power needed to weld, but not the wire feeder or anything other welding equipment needed.